Adam Reynolds: Early years

 Reynolds played his junior rugby league for St Peters JRLFC, Alexandria Rovers, La Perouse Panthers and Kensington United in the South Sydney Juniors competition.
 He played for the New South Wales under-17s team in 2007.
 Reynolds graduated to the Rabbitohs' Under-20s team in 2009 and in the 2010 Toyota Cup season he was one of the leading lights in the South Sydney side that went to the Grand Final.
 Reynolds played 46 games, scored 21 tries and kicked 159 goals for 402 points in his U20s career.

-In the 2011 pre-season he suffered a season-ending Anterior cruciate ligament (ACL) injury to his left knee.

 2012

 After the highly publicised departure of Chris Sandow, Reynolds joined the South Sydney NRL squad in 2012.

 In Round 1 of the 2012 NRL season, Reynolds made his NRL debut for the South Sydney Rabbitohs against the Sydney Roosters at halfback, kicking 4 goals in the Rabbitohs 24–20 last minute loss at ANZ Stadium.
 In Round 11, against the St George Illawarra Dragons, Reynolds scored his first NRL career try and also kicked a field goal to win the match for South Sydney 19–18 in golden-point extra time at WIN Stadium.
 On 16 August 2012, Reynolds re-signed with South Sydney on a three-year contract to the end of the 2015 season.

 At the end of season 2012 Dally M Awards he was named the NRL's rookie of the year.
 Reynolds also finished the season as the NRL's highest goal scorer with 97.
-Reynolds was crowned the John Sattler Rookie of the Year and Members Choice Player of the Year at the South Sydney Red and Green Ball in 2012, amongst other awards.
+Reynolds was crowned the John Sattler Rookie of the Year and Members Choice Player of the Year at the South Sydney Red and Green Ball in 2012, among other awards.
 Reynolds played in all of South Sydney's 27 matches, scored 3 tries, kicked over 97 goals and kicked 2 field goals in an impressive debut year in the National Rugby League in the 2012 season.